-Non- compliance with a permit condition is a criminal offence which may be prosecuted via the Magistrates' Court.
+Non compliance with a permit condition is a criminal offence which may be prosecuted via the magistrates' court.
 Liability for the offence can be discharged by payment of a Fixed Penalty Notice (FPN).
-Charges for FPNs are set at £120 per offence with a reduction to £80 if paid in the first 29 days.
+Charges for FPN's are set by the DfT at £120 per offence with a reduction to £80 if paid in the first 29 days.
+(Appendix 6)

-As of 1 October 2014 DfT figures indicated that 63 Local Authorities were operating permit schemes in the UK with a further 22 awaiting ministerial approval.
-With many of these schemes operating differing sets of permit conditions a DfT aim exists to standardise this situation, with a national conditions document being produced.
+As of the 1st of October 2014 DfT figures indicated that 63 local authorities were operating permit schemes in the UK with a further 22 awaiting ministerial approval.
+With many of these schemes operating differing sets of permit conditions a DfT aim exists to standardise this situation with a National Conditions document having been produced.

-Whilst currently under no present legal obligation to do so, the adoption of this national document for Surrey County Council is currently being reviewed.
+The implications of this national document for Surrey County Council are currently being reviewed.

-1.6 The South East Permit Scheme was implemented by both originating member authorities, Surrey and East Sussex, on 11 November 2013.
-Being classed as a Common Scheme it is open for other authorities to join with the objective of standardising local authority approach to street works in the South East of England.
+2.5 The South East Permit Scheme was implemented by both originating member authorities, Surrey and East Sussex, on the 11th November 2013.
+Being classed as a Common Scheme it is open for other authorities to join with the objective of standardising local authority approach to Street Works in the South East of England.

-Bracknell Forest Council started operation of SEPS on 5 November 2014 and Slough, Wokingham and West Berkshire District Councils will become scheme members in the New Year.
+Bracknell Forest Council started operation of SEPS on November the 5th 2014, Wokingham on the 19th January 2015 and Slough and West Berkshire District Councils will become scheme members in the first quarter 2015.